hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 As of version 2.1 the list is more cleaned up, optimized and better than ever.

+## News

+I'll be going on hiatus for about 2 weeks.
+During this time I'll be re-evaluating my approach to these lists and then developing version 2.2.

+That means two weeks of no commits or updates.

 ## Usage 📐

 Check that you are using __AdGuard Home v0.103.3__ or later (hotfixes vital functionality).